-- Provides parent/carer(s) of children in their care with the timings of the school day and the calendar via the school website and any other usual method(s) such as the school newsletter, in advance. - Ensures that teachers take a register at the beginning of the morning and at least once during the afternoon session; the registers will be open for 30 minutes after which a pupil will be recorded as absent. - Ensures thathat those taking the register mark all children who are not present by the designated time, taking account of absence notes; - Ensures that should any pupil arrives late for school, they sign in at the school office so that school systems remain fully updated in case an evacuation of the school is necessary and in order that we know exactly where every pupil is at all times.
+- Provides parent/carer(s) of children in their care with the timings of the school day and the calendar via the school website and any other usual method(s) such as the school newsletter, in advance. - Ensures that teachers take a register at the beginning of the morning and at least once during the afternoon session; the register will be open until 08.50 in the morning, at the Prep School and 09.00 at the Pre-Prep, after which time a pupil will be recorded as absent. - Ensures that those taking the register mark all children who are not present by the designated time, taking account of absence notes; - Ensures that should any pupil arrives late for school, they sign in at the school office so that school systems remain fully updated in case an evacuation of the school is necessary and in order that we know exactly where every pupil is at all times.
 Repeated lateness will be discussed with the child's parents/carers to listen and understand the barriers to arrival on time. - Follows up un-notified first day absence with a telephone call to the parent/carer(s) by 9:30 am; children who are vulnerable must and will be prioritised (safeguarding, medical, and learning needs).
 Children on sponsored visas are also a priority.
 If absence continues without explanation, further contact will be made to ensure safeguarding.